alsuhaibanishoug/eHaraj/README.md

-# CS370 Database Designing Project
+# Database Design for eHaraj

 ## Description
 This Project covers all aspects of designing a database and the SQL requests that run against a database.\